 Psychoneurobiological Mechanisms of Placebo Effects: Recent Evidence and Clinical Implications

 This symposium showcases the most recent advances in the area of placebo research.
 Placebo research has played an important role in the development of our understanding of how placebo effects influence pain and treatment outcomes.

+Pain Education is a global, interprofessional challenge.
+As pain science and knowledge has expanded dramatically in recent decades, pain education has lagged due to slow adoption by academic institutions and health system factors.
+Nonetheless, needs for pain-expert clinicians have increased over time.
+The use of technology and innovative educational methods can help alleviate this crisis.
 The purpose of this symposium is to support the development of faculty and trainees interested in technology-based innovation in pain education.
-This full-day symposium will include plenary sessions, interactive workshops, and a poster session in order to facilitate communication, exchange, and transformative change.
+This full-day symposium will include plenary sessions, interactive workshops, and a poster session to facilitate communication, exchange, and transformative change.

 New challenges arise in therapeutic options for cancer pain management.
 What do we do about the opioid crises in some parts of the world?
 What about non-drug options for pain relief?
 How available and accessible are the interventional pain management techniques?
 What is the way forward regarding alternative approaches?
 Are we winning the war against cancer pain?

 The Wide Field of Emerging Therapies for Complex Regional Pain Syndrome

 This symposium will feature short presentations about emerging therapies for CRPS and novel assessment methods, aiming to inform clinicians and industry about the current state of the art in these fields.